nirmalyaghosh/mini-projects/README.md

 # Mini Projects

-- `identify-aircraft` : Image classifier (a convolutional neural network, aka CNN) to identify aircraft models based on photos without relying on any additional information (i.e., no EXIF data, no tags, etc.).
+- `[identify-aircraft](identify-aircraft)` : Image classifier (a convolutional neural network, aka CNN) to identify aircraft models based on photos without relying on any additional information (i.e., no EXIF data, no tags, etc.).
+- `[which-gender](which-gender)` : A comparison of a few text classification approaches (*Bag of Words*, Word2Vec, Doc2Vec) for identifying the gender of blog authors based on his/her writing style.

 ### Ancient (2014 and earlier)